krolow/cv/README.md

 ### Software Engineer - Broadly (January 2017 - April 2021)

-I had worked as a Senior Full Stack Software Engineer at Broadly product it involved API backend with REST and Graphql, cordova development of the mobile application, REACT webapp.
+I have worked as a Senior Full Stack Software Engineer at Broadly product, it involved work with REST and Graphql in the backend side together with mongodb, express.
+In the front end react, redux, apollo and cordova to create the mobile application.

+**Stack:** mongodb, react, redux, apollo, sqs, redis, beanstalk, cordova, phonegap, circleci, twilio

 ### Software Engineer - Auth0 (July 2016 - January 2017)

-I've been working as Software Engineer in development experience four our internal crews.
+I have worked as Software Engineer in development experience four our internal crews.
 Part of the job is related to provide tools/services/automation for the crews in order ensure good practices, code quality and reduce as much as possible all the frictions in deploy/maintain/development of our services/applications.

 **In other words it involves:**